 I, like many punters, have had less experience with the company than with the older, better known bookies.
-Having taken the time to look at what the company has to offer, however, I can see little reason to join and ditch one of those better-known companies in favour of these newcomers.
+Having taken the time to look at what the company has to offer before writing our Fun88 review, however, I can see little reason to join and ditch one of those better-known companies in favour of these newcomers.

 Given the fact that they’ve got basically no track record, and a welcome bonus with 6x wagering requirement, I think you’d be much better off elsewhere.

 Pros & Cons of Fun88

 - Visually appealing design.

 - App & website are generally intuitive

 - Decent live betting section.

 - Small selection of sports – smaller number of markets.